johnegus/progressUI/documentation/featureList.md

    * Profile photo that appears when logged in
 2. Dashboard
    * Users can see every activity that they have logged
+3. Interactivity
+   * Users can add new activities that are weighted to App Academy standards.
+4. Charts
+   * Activities are presented in an informative, pleasant way.